meta-llama/synthetic-data-kit/README.md

 This toolkit simplifies the journey of:

-- Using a LLM (vLLM or any local/external API endpoint) to generate examples
+- Using a LLM (Ollama, OpenAI, or API endpoints) to generate examples
 - Modular 4 command flow
 - Converting your existing files to fine-tuning friendly formats
 - Creating synthetic datasets